On-Chain Oracle (Ethereum)

 Once inside, we'll need to fund your node.

 Let's get some test ETH and LINK.
-Chainlink conveniently has a faucet for different networks.
+Chainlink conveniently has a .
 Fill out the details and wait for your ETH and LINK to arrive.

 Once done, send 50% of both to the node address above.